luciusmagn/magnusi.tech/posts/huoh.md

 .

-Elswhere, several days later.
+Elsewhere, several days later.
 It is night, the sky is clear and the moon is full.
 Thousands of shiny stars silently glimmer.
 They are pure and far removed from the troubles of earthly life.
 A million years ago, they were shining like this, and a million years later, they will still be there.
 Silently shining, like tiny eyes, watching the world tirelessly.